WHAT YOU NEED TO KNOW

 If you have an Individual Taxpayer Identification Number (ITIN), there are some recent changes you need to know.

-Take note: If an ITIN does not need to be renewed by January 1, 2017, please note that it might be subject for renewal in the future.
+If an ITIN does not need to be renewed at this time, please note that it might be subject for renewal in the future.
 The IRS will release the schedule of remaining ITINs that need to be renewed at a later time.

 RESOURCES TO RENEW